allegroai/clearml-docs/docs/deploying_clearml/upgrade_server_gcp.md

         docker-compose -f docker-compose.yml down

-1. If upgrading from ClearML Server version older than 1.2, you need to upgrade MongoDB and migrate your data before upgrading your server.
+1. If upgrading from ClearML Server version older than 1.2, you need to migrate your data before upgrading your server.
 See instructions [here](clearml_server_mongo44_migration.md).
 1. If upgrading from **Trains Server** version 0.15 or older to **ClearML Server**, do the following:

     1. Follow these [data migration instructions](clearml_server_es7_migration.md),